What Is a Proxy Server

-A proxy server is a dedicated computer or software system that sits between end user devices, such as desktop computers or mobile devices, and a desired destination, such as a website, web application or cloud-based application.
+A proxy server is a dedicated computer or software system that sits between an end “client,” such as a desktop computer or mobile device, and a desired destination, such as a website, server, or web- or cloud-based application.
+The proxy:

 Figure 1: Proxy server schema

 While security inspection of all device traffic and protocols is ideal, organizations can achieve a balance of architectural flexibility and security by implementing proxies as part of a secure access service edge (SASE) approach.
 A SASE solution provides all the networking and security capabilities an organization needs in a single cloud-delivered service.
 The benefits of this approach include: